pgkt04/defender-control/README.md

 ![Demo](https://github.com/qtkite/defender-control/blob/main/resources/demo.gif?raw=true)

 ## Release
-You can find the first release over at the releases on the left!
+You can find the first release over at the releases on the right.
 Or alternatively click [here](https://github.com/qtkite/defender-control/releases/tag/v1.0).

 Please note the release only disables defender at the moment.